-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements
+AICPA: FN Risk analysis

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-- 46. Andy filed a fraudulent 2016 tax return on May 1, 2017.
-The statute of limitations for IRS assessment on Andy's 2016 tax return should end:

-- A. May 1st, 2019.

-- B. April 15th, 2019.

-- C. May 1st, 2020.

-- D. April 15th, 2020.

-- E. None of the above.
+46. Andy filed a fraudulent 2014 tax return on May 1, 2015.
+The statute of limitations for IRS assessment on Andy's 2014 tax return should end: A. May 1st, 2017.
+B. April 15th, 2017.
+C. May 1st, 2018.
+D. April 15th, 2018.
+E. None of these.
 There is no statute of limitations for fraudulent tax returns.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements

-- 47. Martin has never filed a 2016 tax return despite earning approximately \$20,000 providing landscaping work in the community.
-In what tax year, will the statute of limitations expire for Martin's 2016 tax return?
+Lea AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analyze arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements 47.
+Martin has never filed a 2014 tax return despite earning approximately \$20,000 providing landscaping work in the community.
+When does the statute of limitations expire for Martin's 2014 tax return?
+A. 2017.
+B. 2018.
+C. 2021.
+D. 2022.
+E. None of these.

-- A. 2019.

-- B. 2020.

-- C. 2023.

-- D. 2024.

-- E. None of the above.

 There is no statute of limitations if a taxpayer fails to file a tax return.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements
+AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk analysis

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-48. Which of the following is not a common method that the IRS uses to select returns for audit?
+- 48. Which of the following is not a common method that the IRS uses to select returns for audit?

 - A. DIF system.

-- B. Tax Select system.
+- B. Tax select system.

 - C. Information matching.

 - D. Document perfection.

-- E. None of the above.
+- E. None of these.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

+he different types of audits; and what

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

+Level of Difficulty: 2 Medium Topic: IRS audit selection

 - 49. Leslie made a mathematical mistake in computing her tax liability.
 Which audit program will likely catch Leslie's mistake?

-- A. DIF System.
+- A. DIF system.

 - B. Mathematical correction.

 - C. Document perfection.

 - D. Information matching.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AICPA: FN Risk analysis

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-- 50. Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
+50. Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
 If Tyrone's tax return is chosen for audit because of his large charitable contributions, which audit program likely identified Tyrone's tax return for audit?

-- A. DIF System.
+- A. DIF system.

-- B. Deduction Detective.
+- B. Deduction detective.

 - C. Document perfection.

 - D. Information matching.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

 - 51. Ramon's tax return was randomly selected for audit.
 Which IRS program likely selected Ramon's return for audit?

-- A. DIF System.
+- A. DIF system.

 - B. National Research Program.

 - C. Document perfection.

 - D. Information matching.

-- E. None of the above.
+- E. None of these.